Tearsheet

 Kevin Hochman Chief Executive Officer and President

-Kevin Hochman assumed the role of Chief Executive Officer and President of Brinker International in 2022.
-Before joining Brinker, he spent over eight years at Yum!
-Brands, from 2014 to 2022, holding multiple leadership positions.
-He served as the U.S. President of KFC for more than five years and concurrently as the President of the Pizza Hut Brand from 2020 to 2022.
-During his tenure at KFC, he led a brand turnaround that resulted in eight consecutive years of same-store sales growth for the U.S. brand.
-Prior to his time in the restaurant industry, Hochman worked at Procter & Gamble for over 19 years, where he held various finance, brand management, and marketing roles, including leading the North American cosmetics business and the Old Spice turnaround campaign.
-He was recognized as Forbes' No. 2 most influential CMO in the world during his time as KFC Chief Marketing Officer.
+Kevin Hochman joined Brinker International in 2022.
+Prior to this, he spent from 2014 to 2022 in multiple leadership positions at Yum!
+Brands, where he served as U.S. KFC President for more than five years and concurrently as Pizza Hut Brand President from 2020 to 2022.
+During his tenure at KFC, he led a brand turnaround that resulted in eight consecutive years of same-store sales growth.
+Before his career in the restaurant industry, Mr. Hochman worked for 18 years at Procter & Gamble, holding various finance, brand management, and marketing roles, including North America Cosmetics Business Leader.
+He has been recognized on Nation's Restaurant News Power List and as Forbes' No. 2 most influential CMO in the world for his leadership in resurrecting the KFC brand.

 Mika Ware Executive Vice President and Chief Financial Officer